-The Westpac NSW Blues are out to make history with a clean sweep of the 2026 women's Origin series but the proud Maroons outfit will be doing everything in their power to avoid a 3-0 loss.
+The Westpac NSW Blues have made history with a clean sweep of the 2026 women's Origin series against a proud Maroons outfit who just fell short of preventing a 3-0 loss.

-Since women's Origin became a three-game series in 2024, both states have tasted a 2-1 win, so a whitewash would give the Blues huge bragging rights in the time honoured interstate battle.
+Since women's Origin became a three-game series in 2024, both states have tasted a 2-1 win, so a whitewash gives the Blues huge bragging rights in the time honoured interstate battle.

-Injuries have forced the Maroons into changes while the Blues have stuck with a winning squad for the clash at Cbus Super Stadium on the Gold Coast.
+Injuries forced the Maroons into changes for Origin III while the Blues stuck with a winning squad for the clash at Cbus Super Stadium on the Gold Coast and proved too good, winning 12-4.

-There is no such thing as a dead rubber in Origin as the Maroons proved last year so another epic contest is on the cards to conclude the 2026 series.
+However, the young Maroons proved there is no such thing as a dead rubber in Origin and pushed NSW to the limit in another epic contest to conclude the 2026 series.

 Queensland Maroons v NSW Blues at Cbus Super Stadium